 Naturally, the price of your ServiceNow licenses also depends on the particular product you choose: IT Service Management, IT Operations Management, IT Business Management, Security Operations, Customer Service Management, HR Service Delivery, etc. Each product offers at least two packages where this general rule applies: the more functionality available, the bigger the price.

 On top of that, your total price is affected by the number and type of licenses you’re going to need.
-For example, the ServiceNow licensing model for the ITSM product has three license types:
+For example, the ServiceNow licensing model for the ITSM product has four license types:

 As you see there’s no point in asking yourself how much ServiceNow costs – you won’t get an answer until you talk to a ServiceNow rep or a ServiceNow partner.